 Welcome Home Chalkboard Sign

-One easy way to create signs are by using a frame or mirror with a frame.
+One easy way to create signs is by using a frame or mirror with a frame.

 How to make a Chalkboard Sign

 Steps for creating a chalkboard sign

 - Carefully take the frame and glass apart (if possible)